-To understand who Ramat HaNadiv references to, we need to make a short history dive.
+To understand who Ramat HaNadiv references, we have to make a short history dive.

 Baron Edmond de Rothschild

-Baron Edmond de Rothschild (1845-1934) was a major figure in the establishment of the modern State of Israel.
+Baron Edmond de Rothschild (1845-1934) was a major figure in establishing the modern State of Israel.
 Giving support to the Yishuv (the pre-State Jewish community in the land of Israel) became his life’s work and endured for many decades.

 He acquired large tracts of land and sent expert agronomists from Europe to help the pioneering farmers.
-Forty-four villages were established with the support of the Baron and his descendants; among them are those that bear the names of Rothschild family members: Zikhron Ya’akov, named after the Baron’s father; Givat Ada, in honour of his wife Adelheid; and Binyamina ¬- a tribute to the Baron himself.
+Forty-four villages were established with the support of the Baron and his descendants; among them are those that bear the names of Rothschild family members: Zikhron Ya’akov, named after the Baron’s father; Givat Ada, in honor of his wife Adelheid; and Binyamina – a tribute to the Baron himself.

-In addition to supporting agricultural enterprises, the Baron left his indelible mark on the health, educational, and religious sectors of the Yishuv, and on its early industrial development, establishing the first wineries and power plants in his effort to assist the Jewish community towards independence.
+In addition to supporting agricultural enterprises, the Baron left his indelible mark on the health, educational, and religious sectors of the Yishuv and early industrial development, establishing the first wineries and power plants in his effort to assist the Jewish community towards independence.

-The Baron’s death in 1934 at the age of 89 marked the end of a long and full life.
-Some 20 years after his death on 6 April 1954, his remains and those of his wife Adelheid were brought to Israel and re-interred at Ramat Hanadiv in a state ceremony with full honours.
+The Baron’s death in 1934 at 89 marked the end of a long and full life.
+Some 20 years after his death on 6 April 1954, his remains and those of his wife Adelheid were brought to Israel and re-interred at Ramat Hanadiv in a state ceremony with full honors.

-To sum up, Ramat Hanadiv is a memorial to Baron Edmond de Rothschild.
+To summarize, Ramat Hanadiv is a memorial to Baron Edmond de Rothschild.

 The Memorial Gardens